Welcome to the Reflection Toolkit

 Reflection can be used for many things including:

-• Increasing/improving our performance and skills
+• Increasing/improving your performance and skills

-• Developing and expanding our employability
+• Developing employability

 If you have questions, didn’t find the things you needed, or have any feedback about the site - please email us at reflection@ed.ac.uk.